“You and I have memories… longer than the road that stretches out ahead.” ~ The Beatles

 We’ll just cut to the chase.
 We are Jett & Kathryn Britnell, a happily married couple who exchanged wedding vows in Waimānalo, Hawaii in 2008.
 Our story is unlike the vast majority in the travelogue blogosphere as we chose not to quit our day jobs, uproot our family, and sell everything to escape the human rat race.
 Instead, we nurtured and maintained a healthy work life balance and simply embraced travel in all its varied forms and firmly integrated it into our lifestyle.
 Our home is in Coquitlam, British Columbia, Canada.

-Today, we are internationally published travel writers, photographers, scuba divers, shark advocates, guest speakers, book reviewers, wine connoisseurs, single-malt scotch swillers, marine conservationists, lifestyle and devil may care adventurers.
+Today, we are internationally published travel writers, photographers, scuba divers, explorers, shark advocates, guest speakers, book reviewers, wine connoisseurs, single-malt scotch swillers, marine conservationists, lifestyle and devil may care adventurers.
 Jett is also a self-proclaimed wife whisperer.
 It’s true; he lives and breathes it (he also wrote this).
 To which, Kathryn sighs with eyes turned skyward, “Where does this hedonistic bon vivant ever find the time?”
 Suffice to say… we travel, scuba dive, write & create breathtaking images and love hanging out together!

 “The essence of all beautiful art, all great art, is gratitude.”

 Spend time getting to know us and you’ll soon discover what floats our boat.
 We write and photograph about things that interest us and are honest about the things we like.
 We are passionate about adventure travel, fine dining, wine, scuba diving and photography, both topside and underwater.
 We also strive to surround ourselves and, keep in our orbit creative, sociable, authentic, sincere and positive people.
 For us, it all comes down to living an intentional life with gratitude.
 And to always, always, did we say always… have fun!